+The average tenure of the directors standing for re-election at the Meeting is 4.4 years.
 The term of each director expires at the end of each annual meeting of shareholders, or when their successor is elected or appointed to the Board.
 The Corporation does not otherwise have an established term limit for its directors or a retirement policy.
 The Board, including in particular the NCGC, considers the criteria and process discussed under "Board Evaluation" an effective means to assess board renewal in place of term requirements.